MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Addresses issues around reporting compliance properties from HoloLens devices; a reboot may be required for the correct reporting to be triggered on Insider builds.
 - Updated the in-box version of Remote Assist that's installed on fresh flashes.
-- Fixed an issue where after first user sign-in, OOBE was being terminated in scenarios where AAD group based kiosk configurations were being used.
+- Fixed an issue where after first user sign-in, OOBE was being terminated in scenarios where AAD group-based kiosk configurations were being used.
 - Corrected an issue around displaying update notifications and dialog prompts for device restart.
 - Fixed an issue where after device reboot, Xbox Controllers and other Bluetooth LE peripherals needed be paired again to connect.
 - Fixed video encoder issue which could cause a short freeze of outbound video during a Remote Assist call.
 Wi-Fi driver and firmware changes to address “Fragment and Forge”  Wi-Fi vulnerabilities.